 Eritrea has a very large subsistence agriculture sector that is vulnerable to recurrent drought.
 Eritrea is one of the poorest countries in the world with more than half the population being subject to food insecurity.
 The country has considerable mineral wealth but economic growth is hampered by centralised planning.
 Remittances are important to the economy.
 Australia's Fred Hollows Foundation has had a long relationship with Eritrea working to eliminate avoidable blindness caused by cataract and trachoma.

-Australia's diplomatic representation to Eritrea is from the embassy in Cairo.
+Australia's diplomatic representation to Eritrea is from the Australian embassy in Cairo, Egypt.

 Economic and trade information